 Unfortunately, factors that are illegal for car insurance companies to use in other states can still be considered when setting prices in Michigan.

-As a No-Fault insurance attorney, I’ve used this auto law blog to call out these non-driving-related factors that have nothing to do with whether someone is a safe driver or not.
+As a No-Fault insurance attorney, I’ve used this auto law blog to call out these non-driving-related factors that have nothing to do with whether someone is a safe driver or not but yet affect Michigan car insurance rates.
 I’ve written about Michigan insurers’ price-setting process — credit scores, occupations and education levels, residences and ZIP Codes — and I have repeatedly called for reform on these issues as well as on insurers’ unfair and bad faith claims practices.